sstrix/keystudio/README.md

         rele.py 1 off           turn off first relay (...)
         rele.py 0 toggle        toggle status of all relays

-0 mean ALL four relays on the board, with numbers from 1 tu 4 can choose which relay drive
+0 mean ALL four relays on the board, with numbers from 1 to 4 can choose which relay drive

 status are: